cedlemo/Tortosa/README.md

 On a lot of linux distributions, it's recommanded to use `./configure --prefix=/usr` See the INSTALL file for more informations.

+##Shortcuts

++    Right clic display main menu

++    ctrl + shift + t create new tab

++    ctrl + shift + right/left arrows allow to navigate trought the tabs.

++    ctrl + shift + c close current tab or close Tortosa if it remains only one tab.

++    ctrl + shift + m display the main menu .

 ##Configuration

 Tortosa can start without a configuration file but that's very ugly.